kreauniv/comp308/source/lambda.rst

 followed by one more" (reading the function composition from right-to-left).

-We'll take a break here and define two utility functions outside of Church's lambda calculus that will help us make Church numerals and display them in notation we understand - i.e. as decimal numbers.
+We'll take a break here and define two utility functions outside of Church's λ calculus that will help us make Church numerals and display them in notation we understand - i.e. as decimal numbers.

 .. code-block:: racket